JuliusChen/angular-es2015-webpack/Step_1.md

 As you can see, Webpack just need the file where the main Angular module is declared.
 Then it will follow the ``require`` to find the other files.

+With the file [webpack.config.js](webpack.config.js) you can see a simple Configuration file that does the same thing than the command ``webpack src/repo.app.js src/bundle.js``

 ## Quickstart

 * Run ``npm install``